Nandish47/webdriverio-project/README.md

 ## Parallel Test Execution
 Just add a new instance of browser in wdio.conf.js file.
 Based on maximum browser instances defined, features will be executed in parallel.
-Conoslidated report of parallel execution is build-in :)
+Conoslidated report of parallel execution is built-in :)